phac-nml/arboratornf/README.md

 - sample: The sample ID name.
 This name should not contain spaces.
 - mlst_alleles: A URI path to a JSON-formatted genomic profile.
 An example of this file is provided in [tests/data/profiles/S1.mlst.json](tests/data/profiles/S1.mlst.json).
 - metadata_partition: The specific metadata column used to partition the genomic profiles.
-For example, this column might refer to the outbreak number and the contain such entries as "1", "2", etc. If this entry is missing from a sample, the sample will not be included in the analysis and will be reported in the `arborator/metadata.excluded.tsv` output file.
+For example, this column might refer to the outbreak number and the contain such entries as "1", "2", etc. If an individual sample row in the sample sheet is missing the `metadata_partition` entry, that sample will not be included in the analysis and will instead be reported in the `arborator/metadata.excluded.tsv` output file.
 - metadata_1..metadata_8: Metadata that will be associated with each genomic profile.
 These metadata will be summarized in the Arborator outputs.

 The names of each metadata column (metadata_partition, and metadata_1..metadata_8) are provided using the following parameters: